-Initial Client Assessment (continued)

-Client Name:

-Is client aware that quarterly performance in the stock market can involve gains made in

-one quarter and losses in another quarter?

-Comments:

-Is client aware of bear market periods in the stock market and the recovery times needed

-historically to recoup bear market losses?
+Initial Client Assessment (continued) Client Name: Is client aware that quarterly performance in the stock market can involve gains made in one quarter and losses in another quarter?
+Comments: Is client aware of bear market periods in the stock market and the recovery times needed historically to recoup bear market losses?
+Comments: Is client aware that stock market returns are not "guaranteed"?
+And that past performance does not necessarily mean future continuation or future success?
+Comments: Is client aware that an advisory fee is charged on a quarterly basis?

-Comments:

-Is client aware that stock market returns are not "guaranteed"?
-And that past

-performance does not necessarily mean future continuation or future success?

-Comments:

-Is client aware that an advisory fee is charged on a quarterly basis?

 Is client aware of how much the fee is?

-Recommendations:

-This is how we assess your current financial situation.
+Recommendations: This is how we assess your initial financial situation.
+Then about every two years we follow up to see where you are on your financial journey.